WHAT IS A VALUE TABLE?

 - a.
 Click "Add another Value Table Entry" and insert the value that you'd like to be available in the mapping table's drop-down list.

 b.
-Alternatively, if you save a blank Value Table, the "Import from CSV" button will appear, allowing you to a file that contains 1 column with the values you'd like to have available in the drop-down list.
+Alternatively, if you save a blank Value Table, the "Import from CSV" button will appear, allowing you to select a file that contains 1 column with the values you'd like to have available in the drop-down list.